Who are Uyghurs?

 Uyghur cuisine is also the ultimate melting pot of flavour and culinary delight, with many different types of bread, noodle stir-fries, pilav-style rice, fried pies, steamed and boiled dumplings, hearty soups and sumptuous kebab-based foods, spiced with a wide array of native herbs and seasonings.

 Lamb plays a major role in most foods, although chicken, other birds, and sometimes beef and horse are also used.
 Each region is famous for different fresh and dried fruits due to varying climates, as well as specialty teas.
-You may even find imported "Hami melons" or jujubes from Hotan in your local grocery stores.
+You may even find imported "Hami melons" from Qumul or jujubes from Khotan in your local grocery stores.

 The Uyghur region covers more than 1,709,400 square kilometres and contains huge deposits of oil, natural gas, coal, gold and other minerals.
 Its capital city, Urumchi, is known to be the most remote city from any sea in the world.